Best Cheap Car Insurance After an Accident

 Factors That Raise Insurance Rates After an Accident

-Your insurance premium increases depend on several factors beyond accidents.
-Some, like your address and credit score, are within your control.
-Others, such as age and local insurance costs, are not.
+Your insurance premium increases depend on several factors beyond just having an accident.
+Some factors like your address and credit score are within your control, while others such as age and local insurance costs are not.

 money2 icon

-Car insurance rate increases vary by state, especially after an at-fault accident.
-State laws regulate how much insurers can raise rates, ensuring reasonable increases.
-Understanding these guidelines helps drivers anticipate changes in costs.
+Car insurance rate increases vary by state after an at-fault accident.
+State laws regulate how much insurers can raise rates to ensure reasonable increases.
+Understanding these guidelines helps you anticipate changes in costs.

 buyingACar icon